Science in the Balance

 The American Flag flies over Harvard Medical School’s Gordon Hall, with new spring oak leaves on a tree in the foreground.

 For more than 75 years, a partnership between the U.S. government and academic institutions has propelled some of the most important medical breakthroughs — from cancer therapies and heart disease treatments to the mapping of the human genome.
-Looming uncertainty over federal funding for science has ignited concern that this progress could be stalled.
+A campaign to revoke current funding for scientific research and slash future investments in science puts further progress at risk.

 Articles